BarshaC/Capstone-ProductSpec/README.md

 ## Overview
 ### Description
 ThriftBooks can be useful for people who want to sell, borrow, buy used books.
-Users can post new books and keep it either for sell or renting/ borrowing.
+Users can post new books and keep it either for sell or borrowing.
 People can follow each other and see if the people they are following have posted a new book.
-App is mainly targeted for the people who generally love reading books.
+App is mainly targeted for the people who generally love reading books and like sharing books.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Educational/Lifestyle
 - **Mobile:** App can be used on mobile or can also be used on web like most of the apps.
 Same features on both mobile or web.
 - **Story:** User post picture of the book for sell, borrow.
-Also, the user can see posts of other people on following list.
+Also, the user can see posts of other people they are following.
 - **Market:** Can be used by people who can buy or is willing to sell used books.For security reasons, the person should be of certain age category.
 - **Habit:** User can use to often or unoften depending on reading habits of a person.
 - **Scope:** People can use it as a platform to sell, give away or buy used books easily.